Resource-efficient Inference with Foundation Model Programs: Experiments

 \subsection{Baselines}

 We compare our system against several baselines to establish its effectiveness:

-\paragraph{Single MLLMs} We evaluate our system against the state-of-the-art multi-modal LLMs (MLLMs) that integrate both vision and language reasoning capabilities \cite{bai2025qwen2}.
+\paragraph{Single MLLMs} We evaluate our system against the state-of-the-art multimodal LLMs (MLLMs) that integrate both vision and language reasoning capabilities \cite{bai2025qwen2}.

-\paragraph{LLM Routing} As an alternative adaptive strategy, a multi-armed bandit dynamically routes user queries to multi-modal LLMs of varying sizes with different cost-accuracy trade-offs based on estimated rewards, balancing exploration and exploitation \cite{nguyen2024metallm, li2025llm}.
+\paragraph{MLLM Routing} As an alternative adaptive strategy, a multi-armed bandit dynamically routes user queries to multimodal LLMs of varying sizes with different cost-accuracy trade-offs based on estimated rewards, balancing exploration and exploitation \cite{nguyen2024metallm, li2025llm}.
 However, it does not account for the task structures in user queries.

 \paragraph{Static FM Program Configurations} A common approach to resource management is to use a fixed, pre-determined configuration of foundation models for the FM programs without dynamic backend selection.
 Given the combinatorial space of configurations, we implement two variants: one using the cheapest FM configurations and another using the most expensive configurations.